joetex/DayZ-BoutDangTimeTools/README.md

 # DayZ-BoutDangTimeTools
-Scripting Environment for DayZ using Workbench and Script Editor
+Scripting Environment for DayZ using Workbench and Script be Editor

 ### Reasons to Use:
  1. Single directory for Client, Server, and Mods at P:/MultiplayerGame/